An APL engineer modifies a robot to test its navigation algorithms

 Artificial Intelligence for Climate Action

-Leveraging the power of artificial intelligence and mathematics to spur innovation and novel solutions to challenges at the intersection of climate change and national security.
+Leveraging the power of artificial intelligence and mathematics to spur innovation and novel solutions to challenges at the intersection of climate change and national security

 Learn more about Artificial Intelligence for Climate Action

-Learn more about Climate Security
+Learn more about Discovering Climate Tipping Points

 Golden Horde